 “Tribes” are medium-sized groups (15-30 people) that function more like an extended family.
-Some of those involved might be children and teens and not all gatherings might include kids.
-Our desire is to nurture intergenerational relationships in order to glean wisdom and understand different perspectives in an increasingly segmented, if not divided, society.
+Our desire is to glean wisdom and understand different perspectives in an increasingly segmented & divided society.
 Tribes seek to be not only a place or relational support but also spiritual practice.
-A significant part of this shared practice is that each group might exist for the benefit of a greater need within the margins of Austin.
+The hope is that each Tribe would identify a need, cause, or concern and discover community around it.
+New faces are welcome and each meeting is unique.
+For more information on leaders, lcoations, & times email HERE.

 Kairos Quest curriculum is all about helping kids develop an awareness of God's presence.
 It gives kids a biblical framework for their lives by exploring the two big ideas from Scripture: relationship and responsibility.
 We want to help kids discover what it means to live as a child of God and how God wants to use them to bring His kingdom to earth.